Arun9739/Go-Python/Daily_programming_practice/README.md

-# This file contains lot of Python problems which can be used for Daily Programing Practice.
+# Daily Programming Practice :

 Daily python programming is one which makes our basic concepts strong.
 So let's have a quick tour around it.

-- [Hello World program](https://github.com/Arun9739/Go-Python/blob/main/Daily_programming_practice/Hello%20World.py) : This is beginner problem whcih prints Hello World to the output.
+- [Hello World program](https://github.com/Arun9739/Go-Python/blob/main/Daily_programming_practice/Hello%20World.py) : This is beginner problem which prints Hello World to the output.

+- [Sum of two numbers](https://github.com/Arun9739/Go-Python/blob/main/Daily_programming_practice/SumOfTwoNumbers.py) : This is basic arithmetic program which adds two numbers and prints their result.